dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 Downloaded ZIP files, extracted CSV/XLSX files, cache IPC files, and merged API-return artifacts stay under the existing HistData data-directory policy.
-They are not moved into the sidecar runtime home.
+They are not moved into the orchestration runtime home.

 Record status metadata is manifest-only for new writes.
-Sidecar and API paths update `.histdatacom/manifest-status.sqlite3` under the resolved data or sidecar status root and no longer create new hidden `.meta` files beside individual records.
+Runtime and API paths update `.histdatacom/manifest-status.sqlite3` under the resolved data or runtime status root and no longer create new hidden `.meta` files beside individual records.
 Existing `.meta` files are migration inputs: successful restore/import operations write the manifest row and remove the legacy file, while missing or corrupt legacy files are reported and otherwise